SocGen stake in Vivendi not strategic, CEO says

-PARIS (Reuters) - Societe Generale’s (SOGN.PA) 7.86 percent stake in entertainment group Vivendi (VIV.PA) is not strategic and is linked to an employee savings scheme managed by the French bank, SocGen’s chief executive said on Thursday.
+PARIS, May 3 (Reuters) - Societe Generale’s 7.86 percent stake in entertainment group Vivendi is not strategic and is linked to an employee savings scheme managed by the French bank, SocGen’s chief executive said on Thursday.

 “(The Vivendi stake) is not strategic and it is mainly linked to the fact that we manage their employee savings scheme,” Frederic Oudea told journalists on a conference call.